adamh114/slate/source/includes/_theme-templates.md

 The _index.twig_ renders your store home page

+## product.twig

+The _product.twig_ renders your store product pages

 ## cart.twig

 The _cart.twig_ renders your the contents of the customer's shopping cart.